xob0t/Google-Photos-Toolkit/README.md

   As simple as selecting "Library" source, clicking `Move to trash`, then clearing it.

   ### Use GPTK's api
-  GPTK exposes it's api class globally so you can use it in your browser's console.
+  GPTK exports it's api class globally so you can use it in your browser's console.

   Example usage.
   ```
+  // getting the fist page of the library by taken date
-  gptkApi.listItemsByTakenDate()
+  const libraryPage = await gptkApi.listItemsByTakenDate()
+  // getting the info of the first item on the page
+  const itemInfo = await gptkApi.getItemInfo(libraryPage.items[0].productId)
+  console.log(itemInfo)
   ```